Skip to content

 naiApiImage:

-supportedKserveRuntimeImage: ${REGISTRY_HOST}/nai-kserve-huggingfaceserver
+supportedKserveRuntimeImage: ${REGISTRY_HOST}/nutanix/nai-kserve-huggingfaceserver

-supportedKserveCustomModelServerRuntimeImage: ${REGISTRY_HOST}/nai-kserve-custom-model-server
+supportedKserveCustomModelServerRuntimeImage: ${REGISTRY_HOST}/nutanix/nai-kserve-custom-model-server

 # Details of super admin (first user in the nai system)